Case Study

 This project started as a model experiment.
 The workflow, dataset boundary, and limitations are explicit so the story stays honest for readers of the case study and anyone reproducing from the repo.
 A live demo runs on a separate host so you can try uploads in the browser.

-Demo is a bounded snake vs no-snake experiment and should not be treated as species identification or field-safe classification.
+Demo is a narrow snake vs no-snake experiment and should not be treated as species identification or field-safe classification.

 Open the live demo in a new tab.
-Upload a photo and get a bounded snake vs no-snake prediction from the current public build.
+Upload a photo and get a narrow snake vs no-snake prediction from the current public build.

 Note: the demo may take a few seconds to wake on first load while the host cold-starts.

 Most of the value is in dataset hygiene, fixed evaluation splits, confusion-driven review, and refusing to let aggregate accuracy hide weak classes.
-That discipline transfers directly to larger vision projects where the failure mode is silent, not loud.
+That discipline transfers directly to larger vision projects where bad predictions fail quietly in production.

 Data